Kimberley, British Columbia

 - Nice mix of terrain for a small area

 - Friendly Vibe

 - Inefficient lift layout

 - Views don’t compete with other BC resorts

 - No on-mountain day lodges or food, and very limited options at the base

 The Bottom Line

-Kimberley actually has a great mix of varied terrain that is fun for a day, but it’s going to be best for families on a budget and groups of skiers with a mix of abilities.
+Kimberley actually has a great mix of varied terrain that is fun for a day.
+In our opinion, it’s going to be best for families on a budget or groups of skiers with a mix of abilities.
 With some improvements it could rank higher but there is far better skiing fairly close by at Fernie or Panorama.
 It’s difficult to give it only 2 stars because it could easily be a 3-star resort on our scale if there was a better lift layout (easily fixed), more grooming, and an on-mountain lodge.